Hairy cell leukemia (HCL) is an unusual cancer of the blood. It affects B cells, a type of white blood cell (lymphocyte).

 HCL usually leads to a low number of normal blood cells.

-The cause of this disease is unknown, although certain genetic changes (mutations) in the cancer cells have been found.
+The cause of this disease is unknown.
+Certain genetic changes (mutations) in the cancer cells may be the cause.
 It affects men more often than women.
 The average age of diagnosis is 55.

 Exams and Tests

 Treatment may not be needed for the early stages of this disease.
-Some patients may need an occasional blood transfusion.
+Some people may need an occasional blood transfusion.

 If treatment is needed because of very low blood counts, chemotherapy drugs can be used.

 Removing the spleen may improve blood counts, but is unlikely to cure the disease.
 Antibiotics can be used to treat infections.
-People with low blood counts will receive growth factors and, possibly, transfusions.
+People with low blood counts may receive growth factors and, possibly, transfusions.

-Most patients with hairy cell leukemia can expect to live 10 years or longer after diagnosis and treatment.
+Most people with HCL can expect to live 10 years or longer after diagnosis and treatment.

-The low blood counts caused by hairy cell leukemia can lead to infections, fatigue, and excessive bleeding.
+The low blood counts caused by hairy cell leukemia can lead to:

 There is no known way to prevent this disease.